-- (a) Select an appropriate foundation surface for the sole plate or common bed, which will be, considered the ultimate level. - (b) Align the position of the common bed with reference to that level. - (c) Align the level accuracy at least at four points such as bearing mounting, shaft extension etc. The accuracy should be within 0.04mm or .0015 inches - (d) Sole plate or common bed should be embedded in concrete foundation as illustrated in Fig. 3.
-Stiff pads should also be installed beneath the wedges, which are welded together at various spots about 400-500mm (15.75-19.70 inches) apart etc., to enable the foundation to carry evenly the weight of the whole motor. - (e) The base should be sturdy and rigid to keep it flat and level. - (f) Make sure the mortar and concrete are completely dry, and the precision of the level is acceptable, and then set the motor on the mounting foundation. - (g) Accurately install shaft couplings, belt sheaves etc., then weld the wedges solid to prevent untoward change in position.
+- (a) Select an appropriate foundation surface for the sole plate or common bed, which will be considered the final level. - (b) Align the position of the common bed with reference to that level. - (c) Align the level accuracy at a minimum of four points such as bearing mounting, shaft extension etc. The accuracy should be within .0015 inches (0.04mm). - (d)Sole plate or common bed should be embedded in concrete foundation as illustrated in Fig. 3.
+Stiff pads should also be installed beneath the wedges, which are welded together at various spots about 15.75-19.70 inches (400-500mm) apart etc., to enable the - foundation to carry evenly the weight of the whole motor. - (e) The base should be sturdy and rigid to keep it flat and level. - (f) Make sure the mortar and concrete are completely dry, and the precision of the level is acceptable, and then set the motor on the mounting foundation. - (g) Accurately install shaft couplings, belt sheaves etc., then weld the wedges solid to prevent untoward change in position.